Project-HINATA/segatools-banafix/doc/config/common.md

 - 3: EXP: Export (for Asian markets)
 - 4: CHS: China (Simplified Chinese?)

+### `billingCa`

+Default: `DEVICE\\ca.crt`

+Set the billing certificate path.
+This has to match the one used for the SSL billing server.
+The DER certificate must fit in 1024 bytes so it must be small.

+### `billingPub`

+Default: `DEVICE\\billing.pub`

+Set the actual keychip RSA public key path.
+This public key has to match the private key `billing.key` of the billing server in order to decrypt/encrypt the billing transactions.

 ### `billingType`

 Default: `1`

 Set the billing "type" for the keychip.
 The type determins what kind of revenue share, if any, the game maker has with SEGA.
-Some games may be picky and require types other then 1 (ex.
-Crossbeats requires billing type 2), so this option is provided if this is an issue.
+Some games may be picky and require types other then 1 (ex. crossbeats REV. requires billing type 2), so this option is provided if this is an issue.
 Billing types are:

 - 0: No billing?